dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 3. `ImageParameter.BarcodeFormatIds_2` should be set to `NON_STANDARD_BARCODE`, which means non-standard barcodes are to be read.

-The image below is such a non-standard barcode: it has irregular start bars with a ratio of 2:1:1:3:3:1 and irregular end bars with a ratio of 2:3:3:2:2:2:3.
+The image below is such a non-standard barcode: it has irregular start bars with a ratio of 2:1:1:3:3:1 and irregular stop bars with a ratio of 2:3:3:2:2:2:3.

 ![nonstandard-start-end][7]

-If the barcode conforms to the standard (Code Set C), it should has start bars with a ratio of 2:1:1:2:3:2 and end bars with a ratio of 2:3:3:1:1:1:2 like this:
+If the barcode conforms to the standard (Code Set C), it should have start bars with a ratio of 2:1:1:2:3:2 and stop bars with a ratio of 2:3:3:1:1:1:2 like this:

 ![standard-start-end][8]

-The following template demostrates how to use `HeadModuleRatio` and `TailModuleRatio` to tell DBR about the irregular start and end symbols of the barcode:
+The following template demostrates how to use `HeadModuleRatio` and `TailModuleRatio` to tell DBR about the irregular start and stop symbols of the barcode:

 ```json
 {